Chinese bank depositors face police in angry protest - NewsBreak

 “We came today and wanted to get our savings back, because I have elderly people and children at home, and the inability to withdraw savings has seriously affected my life,” said a woman from Shandong province, who only gave her last name, Zhang, out of fear of retribution.

 The protesters assembled before dawn on Sunday in front of the People's Bank of China building in Zhengzhou.
 Police vehicles with flashing lights can be seen in videos taken in the early morning darkness.
-Police closed off the street and by 8 a.m. had started massing on the other side, Zhang said.
+Police closed off the street and by 8 a.m. had started massing on the other side, protesters told The Associated Press.

 Besides uniformed police, there were the teams of men in plain T-shirts.
-A banking regulator and a local government official arrived, but their attempts to talk to the crowd were shouted down.
-Zhang and another protester, a man from Beijing surnamed Yang, told the AP the protesters had heard from the officials before and don't believe what they say.
-Yang declined to be identified by his full name, fearing pressure from authorities.
+One banking regulator and one local government official arrived, but the protesters refused to talk to them.
+Zhang and one other protester told the AP they had met the officials before and don't believe what they say.

-The police then announced to the protesters from a vehicle with a megaphone that they were an illegal assembly and would be detained and fined if they didn't leave.
-Around 10 a.m., the men in T-shirts rushed the crowd and dispersed them.
+The police then announced to the protesters with a megaphone that they were an illegal assembly and would be detained and fined.
+About 10 a.m., the men in T-shirts rushed the crowd and dispersed them.
 Zhang said she saw women dragged down the stairs of the bank entrance.

-Zhang herself was hit, and said she asked the officer, “Why did you hit me?”
+Zhang said that when she was hit, she asked the officer, “Why did you hit me?”
 According to her, he responded: “What’s wrong with beating you?”

-Yang said he was hit by two security officers including one who had fallen off the stairs and mistakenly thought in the chaos that Yang had hit or pushed him.

-“Although repeated protests and demonstrations don’t necessarily have a big impact, I think it is still helpful if more people get to know about us, and understand or sympathize with us,” Yang said.
-“Each time you do it, you might make a difference.
-Although you will get hit, they can’t really do anything to you, right?”

-The protesters were bused to various sites where Zhang said they were forced to sign a letter guaranteeing they would not gather anymore.
+The protesters were bussed to various sties where Zhang said they were forced to sign a letter guaranteeing they would not gather anymore.

-Late Sunday, Henan banking regulators posted a short notice on their website saying that authorities are speeding up the verification of customer funds in four of the banks and the formulation of a plan to resolve the situation to protect the rights and interests of the public.